Esked-chan/route-optimization-app/README.md

 # Route Optimization Project

+This project was made for the 2025 spring semester project at Lapin AMK.
-This project is a graphical application for creating, visualizing, and optimizing paths on a graph.
-It provides an interactive interface for adding nodes, creating connections, and calculating the shortest path between two points using Dijkstra's algorithm.
+This is a graphical application for loading Jyväskylä's roadmap and find a path between two points via random weighted roads (friction).

 ## Features